jacksonwalters/scotus-v-public/README.md

 use the responses to gauge the magnitude.
 The subtlety is you must pick an orientation, i.e. the classification is telling you that an *affirmative/yes/agree/warm feeling* response to the question at hand indicates a liberal sentiment, and should be classified as +1.
-In mathematics, orientation is up to the practitioner.
+In mathematics, orientation is an element of Z/2Z.

 To perform this classification, I use a neural network with a 1d CNN layer trained using the Tensorflow/Keras framework.
 This performs well on text data as it is